The Telephone $k$-Multicast Problem: Introduction

 \subsection{Our results}

-We give an $O(\sqrt{k})$-additive approximation for the directed versions. \begin{theorem} Minimum Poise Steiner $k$-tree problem on directed graphs admits a polynomial time $\tilde O(k^{1/2})$-additive approximation.
-This implies the same approximation for the Minimum Time Telephone $k$-multicast problem. \end{theorem} The second part of the statement follows from \cite{g56}.
+We give an $\tilde O(\sqrt{k})$-additive approximation for the directed versions of the $k$-MTM (and Minimum Poise Steiner $k$-Tree) problems. \begin{theorem} Minimum Poise Steiner $k$-tree problem on directed graphs admits a polynomial time $\tilde O(k^{1/2})$-additive approximation.
+This implies the same approximation for the Minimum Time Telephone $k$-multicast problem. \end{theorem} The second part of the statement follows from \Cref{lem:poise-to-mtm}.

 In \cite{rohit1}, a multiplicative $O(\sqrt{k})$-approximation is given for the directed Min-Max Degree $k$-Tree problem, which asks to find a tree spanning $k$ terminals while minimizing the maximum degree.
-Their algorithm iteratively finds trees containing $\sqrt{k} \cdot B^*$ terminals, and uses flows to connect them to the root.
+Their algorithm iteratively finds trees containing $\sqrt{k} \cdot B^*$ terminals and uses flows to connect them to the root.
 Our directed result is more general than that of~\cite{rohit1} in that it can handle both degree bounds and height bounds.
-Moreover, our approximation for degree is stronger, since we get an additive $O(\sqrt{k})$ approximation.
-Therefore, it may be better than the approximation of \cite{rohit1} in the case that $B^*$ is large.
-Our approximation ratio for the diameter is constant.
+Moreover, our approximation for the degree is stronger, since we get an additive approximation of $O(\sqrt{k})$.
+Therefore, it may be better than the approximation of \cite{rohit1} in the case where $B^*$ is large.
+Our approximation ratio for the height is constant.

-Our result is also more general than the $O(\sqrt{t})$-additive approximation for directed MTM of \cite{g24}, as it handles the $k$-tree version of the problem, and recovers the same $O(\sqrt{t})$-additive approximation in the case $k = t$ (up to logarithmic factors).
-In \cite{g24}, the so-called \emph{multiple set-cover} problem is used, a variant of set cover, while our result uses max coverage subject to a matroid constraint.
+Our result is also more general than the $\tilde O(\sqrt{t})$-additive approximation for the directed MTM of \cite{g24}, as it handles the $k$-tree version of the problem, and recovers the same $\tilde O(\sqrt{t})$-additive approximation in the case $k = t$ (up to logarithmic factors).
+In \cite{g24}, the so-called \emph{multiple set-cover} problem is used, a variant of set cover, while our result uses maximum coverage subject to a matroid constraint.

 For undirected graphs, we give an $\tilde O(t^{1/3})$ approximation, which is a better ratio in the worst case if $k$ is close to $t$.
-This represents progress toward closing the gap between the approximability of undirected and directed MTM, since in \cite{g18} it is shown that the undirected $k$-MTM problem lies between undirected and directed MTM in terms of approximability. \begin{theorem} The Minimum Poise Steiner $k$-tree problem on undirected graphs admits a polynomial time $\tilde O(t^{1/3})$ approximation, and therefore the Minimum Time Telephone $k$-multicast problem admits the same approximation. \end{theorem}
+This represents progress toward closing the gap between the approximability of undirected and directed MTM, since in \cite{g18} it is shown that the undirected $k$-MTM problem lies between undirected and directed MTM in terms of approximability. \begin{theorem} The Minimum Poise Steiner $k$-tree problem on undirected graphs admits a polynomial time $\tilde O(t^{1/3})$ approximation and, therefore, the Minimum Time Telephone $k$-Multicast problem admits the same approximation. \end{theorem}